NikithaRajS/Simple-Flutter-UI-Codes/README.md

 Each folder contains the dart code and screenshot of the corresponding UI designed.

-To run the code copy and paste the dart code onto main.dart file in android studio.
+To execute the code, copy and paste the dart code onto main.dart file in android studio or vscode.